Pelvic Floor Exercises for Pregnant Women

 Tailored Squats

 Squats strengthen your legs and glutes, supporting your pelvis.
-They promote healthy pelvic floor movement.
+They promote healthy muscle engagement.

 Step-by-Step: